martynaszulc/Logistic-regression-model/README.md

 ## Technologies
 The project was written in R programming language.
-RStudio 2021.09.0  was used.
+RStudio 2021.09.0  was used. <br >
 Libraries used:
 - tidyverse (to change the value of variables)
 - countrycode (for the grouping of countries)